Childhood Syndromes and Disorders

 Laron syndrome

-This rare disease is a genetic syndrome that occurs when the body is incapable of utilizing growth hormones.
-As a result a short stature is one of its main symptoms.
-The syndrome is not necessarily identified at birth, as affected infants are often born an average height.
-Height growth starts to slow usually in childhood and without treatment will continue into adulthood.
-Treatment for the limited height growth involves injections of a growth factor similar to insulin.
-Those diagnosed with the syndrome may possibly have a reduced risk of developing cancer and diabetes type 2.
-Syndrome Synonyms: Growth Hormone Insensitivity Syndrome; Growth Hormone Receptor Deficiency LTD Pituitary Dwarfism
+Laron syndrome is a rare genetic syndrome that occurs when the body is incapable of utilizing growth hormones.
+As a result, short stature is one of its main symptoms.
+The syndrome is not necessarily identified at birth, as affected infants are often born at an average height.
+Height growth starts to slow usually in childhood […]

 Read more